chriswang8936/airbnbseattle_explore/README.md

 ## Results

-please refer to the plot link below for all the findings and conclusions
+please refer to the below [link](https://medium.com/@chris89_73696/choose-your-own-airbnb-experience-in-seattle-581079e5c8bb) for all the findings and conclusions

 ## Acknowledgements
 The raw data source comes from kaggle.